uipath-certification/uipath-certification.github.io/_posts/2021-04-03-uipath-anchor-base-example-tutorial.md

 ## Find element vs find image
-We can choose two <a href="https://www.rpacertified.com/2020/09/09/act-finding-all-anchor-elements-in-webpage.html">UiPath find types</a> in our anchors: find element and find image.
+We can choose two <a href="https://www.rpacertified.com/2020/09/09/act-finding-all-anchor-elements-in-webpage.html">UiPath find types</a> in our anchors: _Find Element_ and _Find Image._

-Always try find element first.
-If that doesn't work, you can use the find image.
+Always try _Find Element_ first.
+If that doesn't work, you can use the _Find Image._

-Drag the find element activity into the UiPath anchor base acivity.
+Drag the _Find Element_ activity into the UiPath anchor base acivity.

 That will be the address here.
 ## Anchor Base AnchorPosition
 Now we choose the Anchor Base position by specifying the AnchorPosition property.

-The chosen anchor is over the target of our _Type Into_ activity, so the Anchor Base AnchorPosition should be on to.
+The chosen anchor is over the target of our _Type Into_ activity, so the Anchor Base AnchorPosition should be on top.

 You can see that that the position changes in the UiPath Studio worfklow.